rczyrnik/Find-A-Flatmate/README.md

 For example, users who didn't fill out the "about me section" of their profile are more than half as likely to respond compared to users who did fill out that section.
 By suggesting only users who have filled out that section, we may be able to improve the response rate from the current 10% to 16%.

 User experience is key to the success of this app, and if users feel like they are sending messages out into the void without receiving responses, they will switch to another platform.
-By rigging the system towards users who are more likely to respond, we provide a better experience for everyone.
+By rigging the system towards users who are more likely to respond, we provide a better experience.